Taxonomic group: fungi / Ascomycota

 Contained glycoepitopes: IEDB_149136

-Methods: 13C NMR, 1H NMR, NMR-2D, IR, ESI-MS, biological assays, UV, extraction, optical rotation measurement, column chromatography, RP-HPLC, cell growth, antioxidant activities, HR-ESI-MS, evaporation, VLC, MTS assay
+Methods: 13C NMR, 1H NMR, NMR-2D, IR, ESI-MS, biological assays, UV, extraction, optical rotation measurement, CC, RP-HPLC, cell growth, HR-ESI-MS, antioxidant activities, evaporation, VLC, MTS assay

 NCBI Taxonomy refs (TaxIDs): 218556Reference(s) to other database(s): GenDB:KF641183